Why It Works

 Transfer to a serving platter and serve immediately with shredded cabbage or spicy cabbage and red onion slaw, cucumber, tomatoes, and lime wedges.

 Amchur is dried-mango powder.
-It has a very tart flavor and is available from Indian groceries or spice shops.
+It has a very tart flavor and is available from Indian groceries, spice shops, and online.
 If you can't find it, substitute with 1 teaspoon (4g) citric acid powder, or 2 teaspoons (10ml) tamarind paste, or 2 teaspoons (10ml) lime juice.
 If using tamarind paste or lime juice, incorporate with the other moist ingredients in step 3.
-If using bamboo skewers, pre-soak them in water for at least 2 hours to prevent them from burning during grilling.
+If using bamboo skewers, pre-soak them in water for at least two hours to prevent them from burning during grilling.

 |Nutrition Facts (per serving)|